 Tax provisions contain obligations resulting from current income taxes.
 Deferred taxes are presented in separate items of the balance sheet and income statement.
 Provisions are recognized for potential tax risks on the basis of the best estimate of the liability.

-The share-based payment consists of phantom shares and performance shares.
+Share-based payment comprises phantom shares and performance shares.
 The obligations arising from the share-based payment are accounted for as cash-settled plans in accordance with IFRS 2.
-The cash-settled share-based payments are measured at fair value until maturity.
-Fair value is determined using a recognized valuation technique.
-The compensation cost is allocated over the vesting period.
+These cash-settled share-based payments are measured at fair value, which is determined using a recognized option pricing model, until maturity.
+The total compensation cost to be recognized corresponds to the actual payment and is allocated over the vesting period.

-In accordance with IAS 37, provisions are recognized where a present obligation exists to third parties as a result of a past event, where a future outflow of resources is probable and where a reliable estimate of that outflow can be made.
+In accordance with IAS 37, provisions are recognized where a present obligation exists to third parties as a result of a past event, where a future outflow of resources with economic benefits is probable and where a reliable estimate of that outflow can be made.

 Insurance contracts that form part of the insurance business are recognized in accordance with IFRS 4.
 Reinsurance acceptances are accounted for without any time delay in the year in which they arise.
 Provisions are generally recognized based on the cedant’s contractual duties.
 Estimation techniques based on assumptions about future changes in claims are used to calculate the claims provision.
 Other technical provisions relate to the provision for cancellations.